Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

-Road: For six travellers or more, we use air-conditioned 20-30 seat buses when travelling by road in Burma.
+Road: For six travellers or more, we use air-conditioned 20-30 seat buses when travelling by road in Myanmar.
 If you are travelling in a smaller group, travel will be by air-conditioned minibus or modern sedan car.
 In some areas, where road conditions require it, we may use 4WD vehicles.

 Air: Domestic flights are on local carriers including the privately-owned Air Bagan, Air Mandalay and Yangon Airways.
 Schedules can sometimes change at short notice and could affect your travel plans.